Hyperelliptic curves mapping to abelian varieties and applications to Beilinson's conjecture for zero-cycles: Producing curves in abelian surfaces

 \section{Producing curves in abelian surfaces}

 We continue to assume all varieties are defined over an algebraically closed field $\kk$.
 From now on we assume additionally that $\kk$ admits an embedding $\kk\hookrightarrow\C$.
-The goal of this section is to show that when an abelian surface $A$ is isogenous to a product of elliptic curves, there is an abundance of hyperelliptic curves $f:H\to A$ with negation on $A$ acting as the hyperelliptic involution on $H$.
+The goal of this section is to show that when an abelian surface $A$ is isogenous to a product of elliptic curves, there is an abundance of hyperelliptic curves $f \colon H\to A$ with negation on $A$ acting as the hyperelliptic involution on $H$.

-Given a morphism $f:V\to W$ of schemes, let $f(V)$ denote the scheme-theoretic image of~$f$; we say $f$ is \emph{birational onto its image}, if there exists a dense open $U\subseteq V$ such that $f(U)$ is open in $f(V)$ and $f|_U:U\to f(U)$ is an isomorphism.
+Given a morphism $f \colon V\to W$ of schemes, let $f(V)$ denote the scheme-theoretic image of~$f$; we say $f$ is \emph{birational onto its image}, if there exists a dense open $U\subseteq V$ such that $f(U)$ is open in $f(V)$ and $f|_U \colon U\to f(U)$ is an isomorphism.
 The following definition will be used so that we can avoid considering multiple curves $H$ that have the same image in $A$. \black \begin{defn} Let $H/\kk$ be a smooth hyperelliptic curve with hyperelliptic involution $\iota$, and let $A$ be an abelian variety.
-A map $f:H\to A$ is \emph{compatible} if $f$ is birational onto its image and $f\circ\iota = -f$. \black \end{defn}
+A map $f \colon H\to A$ is \emph{compatible} if $f$ is birational onto its image and $f\circ\iota = -f$. \black \end{defn}

-If $C\subseteq A$ is the image of any non-constant map $f:H\to A$ from a hyperelliptic curve $H$ with $f\circ\iota=-f$, then the normalization map $\widehat{C}\to C$ is a compatible map, and $f$ factors through the normalization (cf.~\autoref{Tschinkelreprove}).
+If $C\subseteq A$ is the image of any non-constant map $f \colon H\to A$ from a hyperelliptic curve $H$ with $f\circ\iota=-f$, then the normalization map $\widehat{C}\to C$ is a compatible map, and $f$ factors through the normalization (cf.~\autoref{Tschinkelreprove}).
 In particular, every hyperelliptic point of $A$ (\autoref{goodpoint}) is in the image of a compatible map.
-The main goal of this section is to prove the following more general version of \autoref{infinite_H:intro}.

-\begin{theo} Let $A/\kk$ be an abelian variety, and suppose there is a homomorphism with finite kernel from a product of two elliptic curves into $A$.
-For infinitely many positive integers $g\geq 2$, there exist infinitely many non-isomorphic genus $g$ hyperelliptic curves with maps $f:H\to A$ such that for any abelian variety $B/\kk$ and isogeny $\mu:A\to B$, the composition $\mu\circ f$ is compatible. \black \end{theo}
+The main goal of this section is to prove the following more general version of \autoref{infinite_H:intro}. \begin{theo} Let $A/\kk$ be an abelian variety, and suppose there is a homomorphism with finite kernel from a product of two elliptic curves into $A$.
+For infinitely many positive integers $g\geq 2$, there exist infinitely many non-isomorphic genus $g$ hyperelliptic curves with maps $f \colon H\to A$ such that for any abelian variety $B/\kk$ and isogeny $\mu \colon A\to B$, the composition $\mu\circ f$ is compatible. \black \end{theo}

 The proof is given in \autoref{infcurves_proof} after establishing a series of lemmas.
 The most important step is the following construction.